Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 5. Plan and implement a staff member exercise group.

-6. Have students sing happy birthday to each staff member on their birthday.
+6. Have students sing Happy Birthday to each staff member on their birthday.

 7. Check with local businesses for donations of coupons towards freebies and discounted services and products.
 Distribute in mailboxes or at meetings.